akonczak/enigma/README.md

 1. How to load private key and cert
 2. How to user PKI to encrypt and decrypt data
+3. How to use public key for signing

 ## Generate key and cert